AdguardTeam/NativeLibsCommon/README.md

 # Native libs common stuff

-Currently it contains Conan recipes for AdGuard libs
+Currently, it contains Conan recipes for AdGuard libs

-#### How to use conan
+## How to use conan

 Conan is a C++ package manager.
 It is similar to maven, but stores recipes and binaries separately.
 Binaries can be uploaded to a repo and reused.